 Barb is a retired teacher who is both passionate and knowledgeable about NZ botany.
 She has introduced thousands of children to our natural world through successful school and community volunteer programmes.
 Her work in conservation was recognised when she and Neill were awarded the Loder Cup.

-Barb has also supported the Whakatipu High School Branches Camp for over 35 years as the “Queen of Camp Cuisine” and recently established wetland planting as a camp activity.
+Barb has also supported the Whakatipu High School Branches Camp for over 40 years as the “Queen of Camp Cuisine” and also established wetland planting as a camp activity.
 She has formed lifelong bonds with many of these students, some of whom have in turn joined her on native reforestation planting missions.

 Jill is a teacher and has been involved with environmental education and sustainability for over 20 years.
 She has a strong belief in teaching children about respecting the environment in all its forms.
 She is currently working with Shotover Primary, restoring the wetlands near the Shotover/Kawarau river confluence, increasing the number of natives within the school, teaching the pupils how to grow native plants from seed, and propagate from plants that are flourishing in the wetlands.
 Jill works closely with the Education sub-committee within the trust.